From BR Bullpen

 In 2005, he cut his strikeout total by 27 but still led the league.
 His average increased but his power fell (he still smashed 30 homers) and his batting line read .319/.388/.555 with 102 RBI.
 He was sixth in the league in RBI, slugging, OPS, OBP and average and tied Fukudome for third with 304 total bases.
 He was an All-Star and Gold Glove winner.
 He again lost the Best Nine to a player from the pennant winners, this time Makoto Imaoka of Hanshin.

 Iwamura played for Japan in the 2006 World Baseball Classic and hit .389/.429/.500 for the championship-winning team while splitting third base with Toshiaki Imae.
-With the '06 season winding down, Iwamura is again in position to be approximately the 5th-best hitter in the CL with a .312/.388/.552 line through October 10, 32 homers and 124 Ks.
+With the 2006 season winding down, Iwamura was again in position to be approximately the 5th-best hitter in the CL with a .312/.388/.552 line through October 10th, 32 homers and 124 Ks.

-Iwamura hit .339 in April for the 2007 Devil Rays and finishing second in AL Rookie of the Month voting behind Hideki Okajima.
+Iwamura hit .339 in April for the Devil Rays in 2007 and finishing second in AL Rookie of the Month voting behind Hideki Okajima.
 He was sidelined by a strained oblique.
 He only hit 7 home runs for the Devil Rays but batted .285/.359/.411 with 10 triples and 82 runs.
-He had a 105 OPS+ and finished second to Curtis Granderson in the 2007 AL in three-baggers.
+He had a 105 OPS+ and finished second to Curtis Granderson in the American League in three-baggers.

 Iwamura was Japan's starting second baseman and #9 hitter in the 2009 World Baseball Classic.
 He helped them win the title, hitting .286/.417/.357 with 7 walks and 7 runs in 9 games.
 He tied Ichiro Suzuki for the team lead in runs.
 He tied Suzuki and Keun-woo Jeong for 5th in the tourney in runs and tied Carlos Delgado, Hyun-soo Kim and Kosuke Fukudome for 4th in walks.
 He had a RBI triple off Roy Oswalt and then scored in the semifinals to run Japan's lead from 3-2 to 5-2 as they went on to eliminate Team USA.
 In the finals, he singled off Chang-yong Lim in the 10th and came around to score the last run in Japan's 5-3 victory.